 Market Review: Completed

-In its final report, the Panel found that the reliability of the NEM continued to remain within the reliability standard, as there was no unserved energy (USE) due to reliability events in the 2012-13 financial year.
-There were a number of power system incidents that resulted in interruptions to customer load, as well as a number of incidents where frequency was outside the operating standards.
-However, these incidents were effectively managed and actions were taken, or are in the process of being completed, to address issues identified.
+In its final report, the Panel found that the reliability of the NEM continued to remain within the reliability standard, as there was no unserved energy (USE) due to reliability events in the 2013-14 financial year.
+There were also no power system incidents that resulted in interruptions to customer load.
+There were however, a number of incidents where frequency was outside the operating standards, but these incidents were effectively managed and actions were taken, or are in the process of being completed, to address any issues identified.

-The final report includes consideration of the one stakeholder submission received in response to the draft report, which was published on 20 December 2013 for public consultation.
+The final report includes consideration of the stakeholder submission received in response to the draft report, which was published on 13 May 2015 for public consultation.

 The AMPR is a requirement under the National Electricity Rules (NER).
 The scope of this review is to consider the reliability, security and safety of the NEM in terms of performance against the standards and guidelines determined by the Panel under the NER.